 How do I qualify for Assisted Living Service?

 Are Assisted Living Facilities regulated and licensed?
 Yes, they are licensed through Public Health.
-Assisted living facilities that have chosen to accept Aged and Disabled Waiver participants are also regulated by Medicaid.
-What are the costs for the Assisted Living Service through the Aged and Disabled Waiver?
-The participant pays the board and room costs and any share of cost when applicable.
-How can I find a licensed Assisted Living?You can search for an assisted living based on your location:Access Assisted Living Choices View a listing of licensed Assisted Living FacilitiesWhat if I don't qualify for the Aged and Disabled Waiver?If you don't qualify, you can apply for financial assistance with the Assistance to the Aged, Blind or Disabled (AABD) program.
+Assisted living facilities that accept Aged and Disabled Waiver participants are also regulated by Medicaid.
+What does the Assisted Living Service cost through the Aged and Disabled Waiver?
+The participant pays the room and board costs and any share of cost when applicable.
+How can I find a licensed Assisted Living provider?You can search based on your location:Access Assisted Living Choices View a listing of licensed Assisted Living FacilitiesWhat if I do not qualify for the Aged and Disabled Waiver?If you don't qualify, you can apply for financial assistance with the Assistance to the Aged, Blind or Disabled (AABD) program.

-Assistive Technology Supports are specialized equipment and supplies that enable the participant to increase, maintain, or improve their functional capacities.
+Assistive Technology Supports are specialized equipment and supplies that help participants increase, maintain, or improve their functional capacities.

 Home/vehicle modifications are the physical adaptations to the primary residence, automobile or van of the participant or participant's family to accommodate or improve their function.